Emeric, King of Hungary

 Emeric, also known as Henry or Imre (Imre, Emerik, Imrich; 1174 – 30 November 1204), was King of Hungary and Croatia between 1196 and 1204.
 In 1184, his father, Béla III of Hungary, ordered that he be crowned king, and appointed him as ruler of Croatia and Dalmatia around 1195.
 Emeric ascended the throne after the death of his father.
 During the first four years of his reign, he fought his rebellious brother, Andrew, who forced Emeric to make him ruler of Croatia and Dalmatia as appanage.

 Emeric cooperated with the Holy See against the Bosnian Church, which the Catholic Church considered to be heretical.
 Taking advantage of a civil war, Emeric expanded his suzerainty over Serbia.
 He failed to prevent the Republic of Venice, which was assisted by crusaders of the Fourth Crusade, from seizing Zadar in 1202.
 He also could not impede the rise of Bulgaria along the southern frontiers of his kingdom.
 Emeric was the first Hungarian monarch to use the "Árpád stripes" as his personal coat of arms and to adopt the title of King of Serbia.
 Before his death, Emeric had his four-year-old son, Ladislaus III, crowned king.

 Early life (1174–1196)

 Emeric was the eldest child of Béla III of Hungary and Béla's first wife, Agnes of Antioch.
 His tutor was an Italian priest, Bernard.
 Nicholas, Archbishop of Esztergom, crowned the eight-year-old Emeric king on 16 May 1182, which confirmed Emeric's right to succeed his father.
-Emeric was betrothed to a daughter of Holy Roman Emperor Frederick I, but she died in 1184.
+Emeric was betrothed to Agnes, a daughter of Holy Roman Emperor Frederick I, but she died in 1184.
 Béla III appointed Emeric to administer Croatia and Dalmatia around 1195.